 The Maryland court rules applying in adoption law cases are found in Title 9 of the Maryland Rules.
 The court rules applying in foster care cases are found in Title 11.
-The print version of the court rules, like the print version of the statutes, has the advantage of providing summaries of cases that interpret the rules.
+The print version of the court rules, like the print version of the statutes, provides summaries of cases that interpret the rules.

-The five largest Circuit Court jurisdictions in Maryland (Anne Arundel County, Baltimore City, Baltimore County, Montgomery County, and Prince George's County) have Family Divisions that strive to provide a fair and efficient forum to resolve family legal matters in a problem-solving manner, with the goal of improving the lives of families and children who appear before the court.
-In Maryland's smaller cities and counties, Family Services Programs serve the same purposes.
+The five largest Circuit Court jurisdictions in Maryland (Anne Arundel County, Baltimore City, Baltimore County, Montgomery County, and Prince George's County) have Family Divisions.
+These Divisions strive to provide a fair and efficient forum to resolve family legal matters in a problem-solving manner, with the goal of improving the lives of families and children who appear before the court.
+In Maryland's smaller cities and counties, there are Family Services Programs which serve the same purposes.
 For more information on the Maryland Judiciary's Family Divisions and Family Services Programs, see the Maryland Judiciary Department of Family Administration home page.

-Because family law is largely a matter of statute, you will probably want to look for cases that interpret Maryland's family law statutes.
+Because family law is mainly based on statutes, you will probably want to look for cases that interpret Maryland's family law statutes.
 The easiest way to do this is to find the statutes that apply to your situation in the Annotated Code of Maryland, then look at the case summaries that follow them.
 You can find additional cases by reading books that explain Maryland family law and noting the cases they cite.
-See "Books for More Help" below for a list of books to get you started.
+See "Resources for More Help" below for a list of books to get you started.
 Another method of finding cases is to search the Maryland Digest, which is a subject index to Maryland case law.
-The topics "Adoption" "Infants" and "Parent and Child" would be good places to start in the Maryland Digest.
+The topics "Adoption," "Infants," and "Parent and Child" would be good places to start in the Maryland Digest.